kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

 # Kata supports configuration snippets

-In addition to supporting different configuration files, Kata also allow you to create “`config.d`" configuration fragments, sometimes called "drop ins" or "snippets".
+In addition to supporting different configuration files, Kata also allow you to create "`config.d`" configuration fragments, sometimes called "drop ins" or "snippets".
 Configuration advice

 Note that care is needed to modify the configuration as some options are incompatible with each other or can interact with other options.
 Please read the comments in the configuration file carefully.

-Since Kata supports stateless systems, the commended approach to modifying the default packaged (“pristine”) configuration is to create a localcopy of the pristine configuration.
+Since Kata supports stateless systems, the commended approach to modifying the default packaged ("pristine") configuration is to create a localcopy of the pristine configuration.
 That way, if anything goes awry, it’s easy to [reset back to a working environment](https://gist.github.com/jodh-intel/5cdc3e11729852558eee1e1af85ed063#kata-supports-stateless-systems).

 # Pluggable architecture